So What IS Happening for Winter Ski Season 2021-2022?

 After the commercial catastrophe of Covid and closed resorts last winter, the ski ops have been torn between what makes the most commercial sense, hiking up prices to compensate for lost revenue or reducing them to attract as many customers as possible.

-Demand, though, from the ski-starved holiday crowd, is apparently starting to outstrip supply, especially as many tour operators allowed clients to carry their cancelled ski trips over from last winter, therefore reducing the number of holidays available for 2021-2022.
+Demand, though, from the ski-starved holiday crowd, is apparently outstripping supply, especially as many tour operators allowed clients to carry their cancelled ski trips over from last winter, therefore reducing the number of holidays available for 2021-2022.
 Count yourself lucky if you were unlucky enough to miss out on your booked holiday last winter and carried your trip over, securing yourself a prime time ski holiday slot at last year's price

 According to Rob Stewart, director of Ski Press specialist snowsports PR and media relations agency, 'tour operators are unanimously saying that bookings are strong and actually the concern now is lack of availability.
 This is going to push prices up potentially, and because of Brexit and Covid combined, costs have increased overall in the market'.

 Meanwhile, ski resorts are going all out to attract the punters with blatant commercial bribes, shouting their wares via not-to-be-missed promotions.
-Roll up, roll up, book your holiday here in Les Arcs, 20 percent off if you book before 1st November - and, by the way, Les Arcs can once again be reached directly from London by the Travelski Express train service.
+Roll up, roll up, book your holiday here in Les Arcs, 20 percent off if you booked before 1st November - and, by the way, Les Arcs can once again be reached directly from London by the Travelski Express train service.
 Or come to Steamboat for 25 percent discount on lift tickets and lodging.
 Who wants ski lessons?
 Yes, free ski lessons, ladies and gentlemen, in Chamonix, 'to show our gratitude to all those who choose Chamonix Mont-Blanc for their winter vacation'.

-Now the general aim among resorts is to encourage holidays in the mountains throughout the year to spread the crowds -and not infections - and increase year-round revenue.
+And now the general aim among resorts is to encourage holidays in the mountains throughout the year to spread the crowds -and not infections - and increase year-round revenue.
 So, unsurprisingly, although the resorts and ski ops are offering great deals for winter 2021-2022, most are currently for those off-season dates such as early December or mid-January..

 But, however attractive these discounts might be, they are not an option, of course, if you have a family.

-Yes, it is going to be expensive if you go skiing or snowboarding in the peak periods, which include European half term that, in France, spreads from 5th February to 7th March.
+But, yes, it is going to be expensive if you go skiing or snowboarding in the peak periods, which include European half term that, in France, spreads from 5th February to 7th March.

-The fear has been that the post grad and gap year young Brit brigade can no longer be employed on a pittance for wages to work for UK ski companies in Europe (albeit with 'free' bed, food and ski passes) because of EU laws preventing employment of non-EU staff without work permits.
+The fear in Europe has been that the post grad and gap year young Brit brigade can no longer be employed on a pittance for wages to work for UK ski companies in Europe (albeit with 'free' bed, food and ski passes) because of EU laws preventing employment of non-EU staff without work permits.
 This would mean a steep rise in staff salaries.
 The result, even more expensive ski holidays - or the operators go bust.

 However, SBIT(Seasonal Business in Travel) had a positive meeting with the Ministry of Labour and the Prefecture in Albertville in July, who have declared they will do all they can to facilitate work permit applications and visas.
 They also said for the moment there is no work permit quota for France, which is still a concern when it comes to other EU countries.
-However, ski ops really need a company with a base in France to make the application for a work permit – a long stay (more than three months) visa follows that.
+But, ski ops really need a company with a base in France to make the application for a work permit – a long stay (more than three months) visa follows that.

 Two chalet operators, SkiWeekends and Mountain Heaven, have decided on a blended approach with around 50 percent British staff and 50 percent EU or other passport holders.
 As it’s mandatory to advertise jobs in France, they have received applications and will be taking on French staff now and in the future, but the rest are Irish, Eastern European and a mix of other nationalities.